-- Finally, you’ll learn your in-air dive flow… the maneuvers you will be required to perform in freefall.
+- Finally, you’ll learn your in-air dive flow… the maneuvers you will be required to perform in freefall as a solo skydiver.

 Following your pre-jump brief, you will gear up using a parachute, helmet, altimeter, jumpsuit, and goggles from the dropzone.
 Your instructor will also provide a radio to talk you through your landing pattern, if needed.
 After a gear check, you’ll start heading to the plane!